ghga-de/docs.ghga.de/user_docs/glossary.md

 :   Agreement between *GHGA Central* and a *GHGA Data Hub*.
 Based on the *GHGA Data Hub Cooperation Contract* it regulates the relationship between GHGA Central and the Data Hub and the corresponding rights and responsibilities in full detail.
 In particular it defines the processor to sub-processor relationship between GHGA Central and the individual Data Hub.
 It also enables adjustments with respect to local infrastructures and federal data protection law where required.

 general:Data Access Committee (DAC)
-:   An abstract body, potentially a panel of people, deciding on *Data Access Requests* and authorized by the *Research Data Controller*.
+:   An abstract body, potentially a panel of people, deciding on *Data Access Requests* and authorised by the *Research Data Controller*.

 general:Data Access Committee Representative (DACR)
-:   A natural person authorized by the *Data Access Committee* to communicate decisions made by the DAC to GHGA.
+:   A natural person authorised by the *Data Access Committee* to communicate decisions made by the DAC to GHGA.

 general:Data Access Request (DAR)
 :   A request to obtain access to *Research Data* stated by a *Data Requester*.